Winston-Salem & Greensboro

-These cities have tight-knit gay communities, and although there are fewer gay clubs hereabouts, both Winston-Salem and Greensboro each has a club, lively with a broad mix of events.
-For larger gay scenes look to the nearby cities of the Raleigh-Durham-Chapel Hill Triangle, or down in Charlotte.
+These cities have tight-knit gay communities, but there are fewer gay clubs here these days.
+Greensboro still has a couple of clubs, lively with a broad mix of events, but Winston-Salem no longer does, as of this past year.
+For larger gay scenes look to the nearby cities of the Raleigh-Durham-Chapel Hill Triangle, or to the south in Charlotte.

 As in all of North Carolina, the bars are membership clubs to comply with NC State ABC law.
 Members can sponsor you as a guest at the door.
 New memberships take 3 days.
 Locals are used to this, and will help visitors.
 Call ahead or check the bar website for the fine print.

 You’ll probably fly into Charlotte-Douglas International Airport, or Raleigh-Durham International Airport.
 Each is just over an hour away by car.
 Greyhound provides bus services to Greensboro and Winston-Salem.
 Piedmont Triad Transportation, based in Greensboro, offers limos, shuttles, party buses and taxis from all North Carolina airports.